mattmccarley/curriculum-ai-advocate/class_1/prework/prework_2.md

     python main.py
     ```

-5. Instead of explaining what this code does here, it would be better if you use Cursor do it.
+5. Instead of reading what this code does here, let's have Cursor do it.

-    Open the AI panel by either hitting ctrl/cmd+L or clicking the AI panel icon in the top right (next to the terminal icon).
+    Open the AI panel by either hitting cmd/cntl+L or clicking the AI panel icon in the top right (next to the terminal icon).

-    In the chat window, you can ask anything about the open file.
-Ask Cursor to explain any part of the code that you do not understand until you have a good grasp for how the code works.
-You could even prompt Cursor to change the code.
+    In the AI panel's chat window, you can ask anything about the open file.
+Ask Cursor to explain any part of the code (or all of it!) until you understand how the code works.

     We'll go over more about writing AI applications and using Cursor in class.
 You are now done with today's prework.